opf/legal/privacy/data-privacy-statement/en.md

 ## Legal basis

-Data processing in connection with the ordering process is based on Article 6(1)(b) GDPR, i.e. the processing of your data is necessary for order processing.
+Data processing in connection with the ordering process is based on Article 6(1)(b) GDPR.

 ## Purpose of data processing